 A summary of the Authority's internal and external sources of funds available to meet its capital expenditure plans and other financial commitments

-As at 31 March 2021, the Authority's internal sources of funds were cash deposits at bank and other investments of £28.740m (Note 44a/b).
-The external borrowing figure was £124.510 (Note 45c as above).
+As at 31 March 2021, the Authority's internal sources of funds were cash deposits at bank and other investments of £28.740m.
+The external borrowing figure was £124.524m.

 3.4.3 Balance Sheet